marvin-exe/adventure-game/README.md

 Short adventure game with a few random options

 ## Introduction
-This is a short adventure game that I did for a programming course.
+Humans want to claim back the Earth from the aliens who claimed it so they sent you, combat android unit A2, to kill the alien leader and claim back the planet.

-It is heavily inspired by the game Nier Automata which is one of my favorite games.
+## Aditional Info

-## Aditional info
+This is a small porject that I made some time ago and I'm trying to expand on.
-If you want to try it by yourself feel free to download it and run it.
+If you want to try it by yourself feel free to download and run it.
 I would like to keep adding more areas and more plot so any contribution helps